department-of-veterans-affairs/lighthouse_gem_denylist/README.md

 gem 'lighthouse_gem_denylist', git: 'git@github.com:department-of-veterans-affairs/lighthouse_gem_denylist.git', branch: 'main'
 ```

-With this line in place, `bundle install` will fail if you attempt to include any gems from [gem_denylist.yml](./gem_denylist.yml).
+With this line in place, `bundle install` will fail if you attempt to include any gems from [the denylist](./gem_denylist.yml).

 ### Overriding the denylist

-If you need to override the denylist, create a `gem_allowlist.yml` in your project alongisde your Gemfile.
+If you need to override the denylist, create a `gem_allowlist.yml` in your project alongside your Gemfile.
 Inside this file, include an array of gem names to allow.
-These will override the default denylist.
+These will override any matching entries in the denylist, allowing the gems to be installed.
 See the [`with_allowlist_override` example](./examples/with_allowlist_override).

 ## Development

-After checking out the repo, run `bundle install` to install dependencies.
+After checking out this repo, run `bundle install` to install dependencies.
 Then, test the plugin by running `bundle install` in any of the directories in the [examples](./examples) folder.

 ## Contributing